Radhach9027/NetworkClient/README.md

 ### Creating a sample request:
-* In order to achieve this we need to create an endpoint and conform NetworkRequestProtocol to it.
+* In order to achieve this, we need to create an endpoint and conform NetworkRequestProtocol to it.

 ```
 import NetworkClient